vmware-archive/dispatch/docs/_front/quickstart.md

 export DISPATCH_HOST=10.64.237.69 # replace with your IP
 ```

-Create dispatch config file $HOME/.dispatch/config.json like this:
+Create a Dispatch config file `$HOME/.dispatch/config.json` like this:
 ```bash
 cat << EOF > $HOME/.dispatch/config.json
 {